Laddu: World record

 According to Guinness World Records, the world's largest laddu to date was created by PVVS Mallikharjuna Rao in Tapeswaram, Andhra Pradesh, India in 2016.
 It weighed 29,465 kilograms (64,959 pounds) and was made using a traditional boondi recipe with ghee, oil, cashews, sugar, almonds, cardamom, and water.

 In popular culture

-In the Sesame Street episode "Rakhi Road", Elmo is shown eating laddus.
+In the Sesame Street episode "Rakhi Road", the character Elmo is shown eating laddus.
+Laddus have also been featured in cooking shows and food programmes showcasing traditional Indian sweets.